rajoshi807/test/README.md

 ideas, triage issues and collaborate with other teams to move projects forward.

-This includes getting notifications on Slack/Teams about the things that happens on your subscribed repositories and also scheduled reminders.
+This includes getting notifications on Slack/Teams about the things that happens on your subscribed repositories and also scheduled reminders. xdfcgvhbjnk

 ## Who we are